BuffaloRob/car-maintenance-sinatra/spec.md

 - [ ] Your commit messages are meaningful
 - [ ] You made the changes in a commit that relate to the commit message
 - [ ] You don't include changes in a commit that aren't related to the commit message

+Maintenance Item
+name: Oil Change

+Car A
+oil change for this car
+cost: $40
+mileage_due: 30000
+mileage_performed: 25000

+Car B
+oil change for this car
+cost: $50
+mileage_due: 20000
+mileage_performed: 15000

+in your car maintenance items controller you will protect your routes by checking to see if current_user.id == car_maintenance_item.car.user.id

+to schedule a maitenance, it will be a new form for car_maintenance_item, where you will select the car and the maintenance item inputs for this form car - dropdown maintenance item - dropdown mielage_due - input mileageperformed - input cost - input